 A comfortable working environment leads to better concentration and therefore productivity.
 Computers and their peripheral devices such as printers can produce fumes and heat.
 It is important therefore that the workplace has adequate ventilation to prevent these fumes from causing health problems.

-It is important to maintain a comfortable level of heating and cooling, dependent upon the location and the season.
+A comfortable level of heating and cooling, depending upon the location and season, are also important.

 Space and Storage